mudge/mudge.github.com/_posts/2014-03-22-a-summit-for-scaling.markdown

 While discussing the resolution of metrics (e.g. every second, every 5 seconds, etc.), an interesting question was asked:

-> When investigating an outage, has anyone ever had *enough* data?
+> When investigating an outage, has anyone ever had *too much* data?

 It seems that collecting the right data is still difficult to predict so the sensible approach seems to be [measuring everything][Measure Anything].
 The